-In addition to the EV-only rate proposals, the petition also calls for utility EV charging infrastructure proposals (focusing on multi-unit dwellings, low-income communities, DC fast chargers, and medium and heavy-duty EVs, including buses) and for utility proposals on customer EV education/outreach by the same April 1st deadline.
-The petition encourages the Commission to act on its requests as soon as possible to ensure New York achieves its transportation and climate goals.
+They want them to focus on multi-unit dwellings, low-income communities, DC fast chargers, and medium and heavy-duty EVs, including buses) and for utility proposals on customer EV education/outreach by the same April 1st deadline.
+The petition encourages the Commission to act on its requests as soon as possible.
+This is to make sure New York achieves its transportation and climate goals.

 Quotes in response from petition signers are below:

-“It is time for the Public Service Commission to ensure that New York’s utilities do their part to help the Empire State achieve its climate goals to reduce greenhouse gas emissions 40 percent across all sectors by 2030 and help deliver on the states Zero Emission Vehicle (ZEV) and ChargeNY targets.
+“It is time for the Public Service Commission to make sure that New York’s utilities do their part to help the Empire State do its climate goals to cut greenhouse gas emissions 40 percent across all sectors by 2030 and help deliver on the states Zero Emission Vehicle (ZEV) and ChargeNY targets.
 As the State’s largest source of greenhouse gas emissions comes from transportation, electrifying New York’s transportation sector will reduce climate pollution and associated healthcare costs by cleaning up our air and water and improving the health of all New Yorkers.
-When electric vehicle charging is powered by clean wind and solar energy, it provides even more economic benefits by creating jobs, lowering electricity rates, and reducing the billions of dollars New York sends out-of-state every year for dirty transportation fuels. ” – Lisa Dix, Senior New York Representative, Sierra Club
+When electric vehicle charging is by clean wind and solar energy, it provides even more economic benefits by creating jobs, lowering electricity rates, and reducing the billions of dollars New York sends out-of-state every year for dirty transportation fuels. ” – Lisa Dix, Senior New York Representative, Sierra Club

-So seems like This petition is an opportunity to build on the Cuomo Administration’s commitment to revolutionizing transportation in New York.
-Utilities will play a critical role in this transition, and ChargePoint urges the PSC to support electric vehicle charging proposals by utilities that complement the private market, promote site host choice and control in charging equipment and network services, and ensure equitable access to electric transportation across the state.”
+So seems like This petition is an opportunity to build on the Cuomo Administration’s commitment.
+This commitment is to revolutionize transportation in New York.
+They want Utilities to play a critical role in this transition.
+So first off, ChargePoint urges the PSC to support electric vehicle charging proposals by utilities.
+They want ones that complement the private market.
+Furthermore they want to promote site host choice and control in charging equipment.
+They want network services, thereby ensuring fair access to electric transportation in NYS.

-“In order to grow the landscape of Electric Vehicles and EV infrastructure, it is critical to provide access points for low-income and communities of color to participate in the market.
-Utilities should be required to provide project proposals that consider all segments of the population and all dwelling types along with public modes of transportation.
-The benefits of electrification should be made equitable through the prioritization of vulnerable populations -whose health are most directly affected by GHG emissions- in rate structuring and EV infrastructure deployment.” – Eddie Bautista, Executive Director of The New York City Environmental Justice Alliance.
+Hence, we need to grow the landscape of Electric Vehicles and EV infrastructure.
+More importantly, It is critical to give access points for low-income and communities of color to take part.
+In conclusion, Utilities must be required to give project proposals that consider all segments of the New York’s electric vehicle market target population.
+Finally and In addition, let’s get all dwelling types along with public modes of transportation.
+The benefits of electrification have to be made fair.
+This would be through to prioritize vulnerable populations.
+This was also a quote from Eddie Bautista, Executive Director of The New York City Environmental Justice Alliance.

 Source: Sierra Club